 “Empathy is at the heart of design.
 Without the understanding of what others see, feel, and experience, the design is a pointless task.”
 Tim Brown

 The research phase is the most variable between products — projects vary based on complexity, deadlines, business requirements, resource and many other factors.
-However, good research can save a lot of time and money further down the design process.
+However, excellent research can save a lot of time and money further down the design process.
+The research phase typically includes the following.

 This involves looking into competitor products and comparing their current features.
 This type of research helps UX designers understand industry standards and identify opportunities to stand out.